Tony-kan/a2sv_backend_track/task_8_task_management_api_testing/docs/api_documentation.md

 5. **Backward Compatibility**: Maintains existing API functionality.
 6. **Documentation**: Comprehensive documentation of the refactored architecture and design decisions.
 7. **Testing**: Unit tests for critical components to ensure correctness and maintainability.
+8. **Unit Testing**: Comprehensive unit tests with high coverage using `testify`.
+9. **Mocking**: Effective use of mocking to isolate components and ensure test independence.
+10. **CI Integration**: Automated testing in the CI pipeline to ensure code quality.